jenkinsci/azure-vm-agents-plugin/README.md

 6. Select the desired VM size.
 7. Select the Storage type, either Standard_LRS or Premium_LRS.
 Note that some VM size only support Standard_LRS.
 8. Specify the Azure Storage account name or select a existing Storage account name.
-Alternatively you can leave it blank to let Jenkins create a storage account by using a unique generative name.
+Alternatively you can leave it blank to let Jenkins create a storage account by using a generated unique name.
 9. Select the disk type between Managed Disk or Unmanaged Disk. <b>We recommend Managed Disk</b>.
 10. Specify the retention time in minutes.
 This defines the number of minutes Jenkins can wait before automatically deleting an idle agent.
 Specify 0 if you do not want idle agents to be deleted automatically.